Avril-Cui/61040-ai-concept/sample.md

 ## Concept: DayPlanner

 **Purpose**: Help you organize activities for a single day
-**Principle**: You can add activities one at a time, assign them to times, and then observe the completed schedule
+**Principle**: Ysou can add activities one at a time, assign them to times, and then observe the completed schedule

 ### Core State
 - **Activities**: Set of activities with title, duration, and optional startTime